nylas-samples/nylas-hacktoberfest-2022/code-samples/contact/python/update_contact/readme.md

 ```
 ## Pre-requisite

-Please add the customer id from a contact that was created using Nylas lib in the `.env` file in the below format.
+Please add the contact id from an existing contact in the `.env` file in the below format.
 ```
 CONTACT_ID = <contact id>
 ```